How to Improve Range of Motion with the Graston Techniques

 Patients usually receive two treatments per week during a four- to five-week period.
 Most patients have a positive response by the third to fourth treatment.

-At Impact Physical Therapy, we want the best for all of our patients.
-Our therapists are fully trained in the Graston Technique so that you can feel pain-free as quickly as possible.
-Contact Impact Physical Therapy today to schedule a consultation.
+At IMPACT Physical Therapy, we want the best for all of our patients.
+Our therapists are fully trained in the Graston Techniques so that you can feel pain-free as quickly as possible.
+Contact IMPACT Physical Therapy today to schedule a consultation.